 Industry Trade Papers -- You've Got To Read Them

 In all and no matter what, you must read the trade papers.
 If you don't, you are at a significant professional disadvantage because the trades tell you what is going on in the industry.
-Even as a production assistant you need to know what is going on for your future.
+Even as a production assistant, you need to know what is going on now and in your future.

 What Do You Think?

-Do you think it is important to have sufficient preparation or experience before working of a film set?See results without voting
+Do you think it is necessary to have sufficient preparation or experience before working on a film set?

-Let’s take being a production assistant.
+Let’s take a look at being a production assistant who reads the trades.

 Trades on the Internet